ElektraInitiative/libelektra/src/plugins/rename/README.md

 * keyname
 * unchanged   // this is the default value if no configuration is given

-`toupper` or `tolower` tells the rename plugin to convert the whole keyname below below the parentKey to lower or uppercase.
+`toupper` or `tolower` tells the rename plugin to convert the whole keyname below the parentKey to lower or uppercase.

-`unchanged` returns the key to it's original name
+`unchanged` returns the key to its original name

 `keyname` tells the plugin to keep the name of the advanced transformation